DACT214/Portfolio/React-Course/React_Course_Notes.md

 - **DO NOT STORE YOUR API KEYS IN THE SOURCE CODE!** This is just a temporary solution during development.
   > Api Keys should be stored as an enviornment variable accessable through our backend server, and nowhere on our front end.
 This keeps the API hidden on our client side.

-# Creating a Custom Hook for Fetching Data

--

 ---

 ---